My hate beats inside me like a second heart.

 It already has, interjected the voice.

-Swirling winds roared around him, dropping the visibility to near zero as men and Dökk were sucked up into the air.
-Nearby trees snapped like twigs.
-Sheets of rain fell sideways and lightning arched above, illuminating the scene below in brief flashes of clarity.
+“ERIK!”
+Tears gushed from his eyes, and the world trembled at the sound of his voice.
+The surrounding air groaned, turning, even more, tumult, reducing his visibility to near zero with swirling wind.
+He reached the enemy’s line, and men and Dökk were sucked off their feet, hurled into the heavens by a budding tornado.
+Trees branches snapped like twigs.
+Sheets of rain fell sideways, and lightning arched above, illuminating the scene below in brief flashes of clarity.

 Asbjörn could feel its satisfaction radiating at the back of his mind, but for once he did not care.
 Burn them all, he agreed.